Distance : 15.5 miles (25 km) approx.

 Maps / Info :

-- There is nothing in the way of walking maps for the area.
+- Maps?: When I visited in 2008, I couldn’t find anything in the way of walking maps for the area.
 However, friendly locals are more than happy to give you directions as to the various hiking options available.

-- A great source of up-to-date information on Masouleh is Mr. Mousavi, who manages the Firouzeh Hotel in Tehran: www.firouzehhotel.
+- Before You Arrive: A great source of up-to-date information on Masuleh is Mr. Mousavi, who manages the Firouzeh Hotel in Tehran.

 - For online information check the following link: http://en.wikipedia.org/wiki/Masouleh